 How do your children get the socialization they need with others?
 Since they aren’t surrounded by kids everyday, how else do you teach social skills with kids that are not family?

 Homeschoolers generally don’t stay locked up in their homes and never venture out into the world.
 Most of the are actively involved with others: taking part in homeschooling groups, classes, activities, and programs.
-They join extra-curricular clubs like scouts.
+They join extra-curricular clubs like Scouts and Cadets.
 They join sports teams.
 They play at the playground.
 They go to stores.
 They have neighbours and friends.
 They are part of the communities they live in.

 Being in a closed environment where they are segregated by age group like they are in a school setting doesn’t provide a wider range of social experiences that are offered in a homeschooling family.
 Homeschooling groups are often inclusive of a variety of age groups – from baby to teens as well as their parents.
 Kids learn how to interact with all these varieties and with adults as well.